awsdocs/aws-xray-developer-guide/doc-source/scorekeep-ecs.md

 + `/scorekeep-frontend/Dockerfile` – The Angular web app client, and the nginx proxy that routes incoming traffic\.
 + `/xray-daemon/Dockerfile` – The X\-Ray daemon\.

 The X\-Ray daemon Dockerfile creates an image based on Amazon Linux that runs the X\-Ray daemon\.
+Download the complete [example image](https://hub.docker.com/r/amazon/aws-xray-daemon/) on Docker Hub\.

 **Example Dockerfile – Amazon Linux**